ermiasgelaye/Mental-Health-Predictor/README.md

  <img src="Image/data_map.png" height="500" width="900" />

 ### Data Source 2
-We have obtained the macro-socio-economic factors from the [World Bank’s World Development Indicators database](https://databank.worldbank.org/source/world-development-indicators).
+We have obtained the macro-socio-economic factors extracted from the [World Bank’s World Development Indicators database](https://databank.worldbank.org/source/world-development-indicators).
 This dataset looks into 246 countries of low- or middle- or high-income levels across the continents.

 The **selected factors** include:
 - Gender-specific suicide mortality rate (per 100,000 population)